matique/act_with_bag/README.md

     gem 'act_with_bag'

-Bag helps when fields in a table are not yet settled down or when many fields without business logic are required.
+Bag helps when fields in a Rails database table are not yet settled down or when many fields without business logic are required.

 Install (migrate) one bag as a text field in a table to collect many fields.